Pavith19/HackerRank-SQL-Challenges-Solutions/README.md

 </p>

 ## Description
-This repository contains my solutions to SQL challenges from HackerRank.
-All solutions are executed in a MySQL environment.
+This repository contains my solutions to all the HackerRank SQL Practice Questions.
+It is organized into six folders, each containing my solutions for easy, medium, and difficult challenges executed in a MySQL environment.

 ## Domains